NovaMods/nova-renderer/docs/DescriptorIndexingGuide.md

 #### Unbounded (variable size) descriptor arrays

 Nova uses an unbounded descriptor array for its texture resources.
 This allows Nova to stream in textures and add them to the array as needed.
 Materials use indexes to refer to which texture in the array they use.
-[The Chunk Stories blog](http://chunkstories.xyz/blog/a-note-on-descriptor-indexing/) has a wonderful explaination of why this is a good strategy, I agree with all the points they make
+[The Chunk Stories blog](http://chunkstories.xyz/blog/a-note-on-descriptor-indexing/) has a wonderful explanation of why this is a good strategy, I agree with all the points they make

 Vulkan has a restriction that an unbounded array must be the last descriptor in the set.
 This is kinda annoying, but it's something that I can easily check with shader reflection so no worries